mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(sorted(fruits, key=len))  # ['pear', 'apple', 'banana']
 ```

-This shows how different functions can give new meanings to these built-ins by virtue of the keyword parameter `key`.
+This shows how the parameter `key` can be used to give a new meaning to these built-ins.

 ### Freezing the argument `key`

-Now, suppose you wanted to sort many lists by the length of their items.
+Suppose you wanted to sort many lists by the length of their items.
 You could create a small function for that purpose:

 ```py